Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

 # Manage settings in Adyen

 The following procedures contain information on the settings to be configured in the Adyen&trade; backend.
-It shows the standard procedure and screens that was current at the time this documentation was created.
+It shows the standard procedures and screens that were current at the time this documentation was created.
 For the latest detailed descriptions, refer to the Adyen&trade; documentation.

 In addition to the credentials settings in the *Payments* module, the same data is required in the Adyen&trade; backend to ensure a smooth data transfer.
-Note that once you have saved the credentials in Adyen&trade; or the Payments module, you can no longer copy them to specify them on the other side of the connection.
-You can enter the connection data in parallel, what means alternately in the *Payments* module and in the Adyen&trade; backend.
+Note that once you have saved the credentials in Adyen&trade; or the *Payments* module, you can no longer copy them to specify them on the other side of the connection.
+You can enter the connection data in parallel, which means alternately in the *Payments* module and in the Adyen&trade; backend.
 Alternatively, you can also write the credentials in a file to enter them later in Actindo.
 For detailed information, see also [Configure Adyen connection](./02_ManageAdyenConnection.md#configure-adyen-connection).

+Note the following:
+- If you have more than one merchant account in Adyen&trade; that you want to manage with Actindo, you must create a connection for each.
+- Adyen™ offers the possibility to work with two separate environments, a staging environment for testing purposes and a live environment for production.
+You must configure the connection for each environment separately.
+- It is recommended that you manage the Adyen&trade; settings in parallel, so that you can enter the connection data alternately.
+Note that you can no longer copy the credentials after you have saved the Adyen&trade; or Payments settings.
+For detailed information, see [Manage Adyen connection](02_ManageAdyenConnection.md).

 **Additional information**